 Refrigerate unused portion for up to a week.
 Unopened cans can be stored at room temperature for 36 months.

 Redbarn Wet Food

-Redbarn’s wet dog and cat food is special in several ways.
-To start, we use high-quality fresh meat, poultry or fish as the first ingredient.
-Ingredients must be listed by predominance on the ingredients panel, so having real meat, poultry or fish as the first ingredient is key to high-quality food.
+Redbarn’s wet dog and cat food are special in several ways.
+To start, we use high-quality fresh meat, poultry, or fish as the first ingredient.
+Ingredients must be listed by predominance on the ingredients panel, so having real meat, poultry, or fish as the first ingredient is key to high-quality food.
 Additionally, we use limited ingredients, meaning most of our canned food has 13 ingredients or less (plus vitamins and minerals).
 Sometimes what isn’t included in a pet’s food is as important as what is.
 You will find no carrageenan or scary ingredients in our wet food.
 Just simple formulas, with only the essential ingredients.

 All canned recipes are grain and gluten-free including no corn or soy.
 Our wet food is manufactured in the USA and most of the ingredients are sourced from U.S.-based ingredient providers.

 Take your pet’s health a step further.
 Check out this cheat sheet for what to look for in your pet’s food.

 *This article won the Best Article on Dog Food Award via Pet Life Today, a free resource for pet owners, providing everything from in-depth product reviews to expert pet care advice.

 *All data and information provided on this site is for informational purposes only and reflect the views of the authors alone, and do not necessarily reflect those of the organization.

 Redbarn.com makes no representations as to accuracy, completeness, timeliness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.